wolfvictorOSI/Edge-Data-Store-Docs/V1/Egress/Prepare egress destinations.md

  See the PI Web API documentation for complete steps, as well as best practices and recommendations.

-**Note**  The certificate used by PI Web API must be trusted by the device running EDS, otherwise the egress configuration *ValidateEndpointCertificate* property needs to be set to false (this can be the case with a **self-signed certificate** but should only be used for testing purposes).
+**Note:**  The certificate used by PI Web API must be trusted by the device running EDS, otherwise the egress configuration *ValidateEndpointCertificate* property needs to be set to false (this can be the case with a **self-signed certificate** but should only be used for testing purposes).